toddledev/documentation/docs/04-get-started/01-overview/index.md

 It's not possible to use packages in packages.
 :::

-# Explore toddle Through Challenges
+# Explore toddle through challenges
 To get hands-on with Toddle's features, try solving the challenges available on your dashboard.
 These guided exercises will introduce you to key concepts and help you become familiar with the platform.